functional-architecture/functional-architecture.github.io/events/funarch-2023/index.md

 systems, and representable, allowing the implementation of a system to be kept in sync with its graphical representation.
-In addition to the design itself we introduce the Crem library, which provides a concrete state machine implemen- tation that is both compositional and representable.
-Crem uses Haskell’s advanced type-level features to allow users to specify allowed and forbidden state transitions, and to en- code complex state machine—and therefore domain-specific— properties.
-Moreover, since Crem’s state machines are repre- sentable, Crem can automatically generate graphical repre- sentations of systems from their domain
+In addition to the design itself we introduce the Crem library, which provides a concrete state machine implementation that is both compositional and representable.
+Crem uses Haskell’s advanced type-level features to allow users to specify allowed and forbidden state transitions, and to encode complex state machine—and therefore domain-specific properties.
+Moreover, since Crem’s state machines are representable, Crem can automatically generate graphical repre- sentations of systems from their domain